azahed98/fast-DiT/README.md

 | Compile   | 0.76            | 23.62             | 17.86              | 88.88 %    | 36.18 %                |

 Or at least our Steps/Sec (throughput) went up and memory usage went down.
 However, it seems our GPU Utilization and Occupancy dropped.
 This is unexepcted and requires investigation.
+However, it is worth noting that the Operator with the highest host self-time is `aten:_local_scalar_dense`.
+This indicates we are spending substantial time moving tensors to CPU, using functions such as `item()` or `any()`.

 ## Scalable Diffusion Models with Transformers (DiT)<br><sub>Improved PyTorch Implementation</sub>